 The women who have served the longest consecutive terms in these positions are Angela Merkel of Germany (16 years, 16 days), Dame Eugenia Charles of Dominica (14 years, 328 days), and Ellen Johnson Sirleaf of Liberia (12 years, 6 days).
 The longest combined non-consecutive terms were held by Indira Gandhi of India (16 years, 15 days) and the current Prime Minister of Bangladesh, Sheikh Hasina (over 18 years in total).

 Since 1960, 76 women have held the most powerful positions of executive power in their respective countries.
 Since Bandaranaike was first elected in 1960, the number of women in power has grown slowly, with the fastest growth coming in the past twelve years.
-At the beginning of 2022, there were 14 countries led by women, with Honduras' first female president set to take office on January 27.
+At the beginning of 2022, there were 14 countries led by women, and Honduras is the only country to have added to this since the year began.
 2021 saw the end of womens' reigns in Germany, Myanmar, and Norway, but the first time ascent of women in Estonia, Samoa, Sweden and Tanzania.
 Despite growing numbers of female leaders in recent years, there has never been more than 18 women in these positions of power in a single year, which is less than 10% of the number of men who have held these positions (as today, there are 193 UN member states).

 Number of countries where the de facto highest position of executive power was held by a woman from 1960 to 2022*